pingcap/docs-tidb-operator/en/tidb-scheduler.md

 ### TiDB component

-Scheduling rule 3: When you perform a rolling upgrade to a TiDB instance, the instance tends to be scheduled back to its original node.
+Scheduling rule 3: When you perform a rolling update to a TiDB instance, the instance tends to be scheduled back to its original node.

-This ensures stable scheduling and is helpful for the scenario of manually mounting Node IP and NodePort to the LB backend.
-It can reduce the impact on the cluster during the rolling upgrade because you do not need to rearrange the LB when the Node IP is changed after the upgrade.
+This ensures stable scheduling and is helpful for the scenario of manually configuring Node IP and NodePort to the LB backend.
+It can reduce the impact on the cluster during the rolling update because you do not need to adjust the LB configuration when the Node IP is changed after the upgrade.

 ## How TiDB Scheduler works

 ![TiDB Scheduler Overview](/media/tidb-scheduler-overview.png)

-TiDB Scheduler adds customized scheduling rules by implementing K8s [Scheduler extender](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/scheduling/scheduler_extender.md).
+TiDB Scheduler adds customized scheduling rules by implementing Kubernetes [Scheduler extender](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/scheduling/scheduler_extender.md).

 The TiDB Scheduler component is deployed as one or more Pods, though only one Pod is working at the same time.
-Each Pod has two Containers inside: one Container is a native `kube-scheduler`, and the other is a `tidb-scheduler` implemented as a K8s scheduler extender.
+Each Pod has two Containers inside: one Container is a native `kube-scheduler`, and the other is a `tidb-scheduler` implemented as a Kubernetes scheduler extender.

-The `.spec.schedulerName` attribute of all Pods created by the TiDB Operator is set to `tidb-scheduler`.
+The `.spec.schedulerName` attribute of PD, TiDB, and TiKV Pods created by the TiDB Operator is set to `tidb-scheduler`.
 This means that the TiDB Scheduler is used for the scheduling.

-If you are using a testing cluster and do not require high availability, you can change `.spec.schedulerName` into `default-scheduler` to use the built-in K8s scheduler.
+If you are using a testing cluster and do not require high availability, you can change `.spec.schedulerName` into `default-scheduler` to use the built-in Kubernetes scheduler.

 The scheduling process of a Pod is as follows:

 - First, `kube-scheduler` pulls all Pods whose `.spec.schedulerName` is `tidb-scheduler`.
-And Each Pod is filtered using the default K8s scheduling rules.
+And Each Pod is filtered using the default Kubernetes scheduling rules.
 - Then, `kube-scheduler` sends a request to the `tidb-scheduler` service.
 Then `tidb-scheduler` filters the sent nodes through the customized scheduling rules (as mentioned above), and returns schedulable nodes to `kube-scheduler`.
 - Finally, `kube-scheduler` determines the nodes to be scheduled.